edevil/kubernetes-deployment/README.md

     kubectl config set-context $RESOURCE_GROUP-system --cluster=$RESOURCE_GROUP-cluster --user=$RESOURCE_GROUP-admin
     kubectl config use-context $RESOURCE_GROUP-system

+## Configure storage class

+Configure the default storage class when one is not specified in the descriptor:

+    kubectl apply -f files/default-storage-class.yaml

 ## Install the DNS addon

 The kubelet was configured to use a DNS service running on Kubernetes, so we need to provision the Kubernetes DNS addon.
 This helps in the discovery of services running in the Kubernetes cluster.